mpromonet/v4l2onvif/README.md

 # v4l2-onvif

-   This implement a ONVIF server :
+   It implements an ONVIF server :

-   * NVT/NVS for V4L2 capture devices,
+   * for V4L2 capture devices (NVT/NVS),
-   * NVD server for V4L2 output devices.
+   * for V4L2 output devices (NVD).

-   Web services glue is generated using [gSOAP](http://www.genivia.com/).
+   The web services data binding is generated using [gSOAP](http://www.genivia.com/).

 ## License